 Source: Eurostat.

 Another angle to analyse the role of fiscal policies is by the provision of income safety net of last resort in case of long-term unemployment.
 This can be done by combining the unemployment benefits (insurance based on previous contributions) with secondary benefits for those who are no longer entitled to insurance unemployment benefits.
-The latter are support to the low income families in the form of unemployment assistance or guaranteed minimum income benefits.
+The latter are support to the low-income families in the form of unemployment assistance or guaranteed minimum income benefits.
 Figure 4 shows the shares of working-age individuals receiving out-of-work benefits were highest in Finland, France, and Ireland, with rates above 10% in 2016.
 On the other hand, less than 5% received at least one of these payments in Estonia, Slovak Republic and Latvia.
 In general, out of work benefits are higher now than in 2007.
 The exceptions are Slovak Republic, Portugal, Belgium and Germany.

 Figure 4.
 Working-age cash transfers paid as a percentage of the working-age population, decomposed by benefit type in 2016 and total level in 2007 (percent)